sadanandpai/frontend-mini-challenges/CONTRIBUTING.md

 ### Contribution Guide

 - Feel free to contribute to this repo by raising the **pull request**
-- Spelling mistakes, improvements to answers, code comments, rephrasing of questions, additional details, or similar contributions are highly appreciated."
+- Spelling mistakes, improvements to answers, code comments, rephrasing of questions, additional details, or similar contributions are highly appreciated.

 #### Challenge contribution